mysociety/political_tweets/README.md

 ## Install

-You'll need to have ruby and bundler installed locally in order to install this project.
+You'll need to have ruby, bundler and redis installed locally in order to install this project.

 First clone this repository from GitHub: